LauraGutierrezSa/LauraGutierrezSa/README.md

-### Hi there 👋 My name is Laura and I'm a beginner web developer based in Barcelona.
+### Hi there 👋 My name is Laura and I'm a software developer based in Barcelona.

 <!--
 **LauraGutierrezSa/LauraGutierrezSa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.